Year-round contextual engagement

 You will meet regularly with both your supervising vicar and with a Trinity tutor to discuss your context experiences.

 In addition the time spent in your context church, you will undertake a short-term church placement in a local church to help you gain ministry experiences in a different context.
+Read more about our partner churches.

 We want you to have a holistic training experience, and so your practical experiences of ministry will inform your academic assignments for classes, and your placement church will be the environment in which you’ll have the opportunity to put into practice what you’re learning in the classroom.